Fat has a bad reputation.

 Trans fat is generally man-made.
 It occurs when liquid vegetable oil is changed into a solid through a process called hydrogenation.
 Some margarines and shortenings are high in trans fats.
 Trans fat can raise your risk for heart disease.
 In fact, some nutritional experts think trans fats may cause even more harm than saturated ones.

 Starting in June 2018, the U.S. Food and Drug Administration is restricting partially hydrogenated oils—the main source of artificial trans fat—from the food supply.

 When eaten as part of a healthy diet, these two fats may even help the heart by lowering blood cholesterol levels, according to the AHA.

-Most of the fat you eat—which shouldn't exceed 25 to 35 percent of your daily total calories—should come from these sources, according to the AHA.
+Most of the fat you eat—which shouldn't exceed 25% to 35% of your daily total calories—should come from these sources, according to the AHA.